 The aim pursued by confiscation of property is maintaining an environment conducive to learning and one which safeguards all members of the school community.
-These items will be confiscated and parents/carers will be contacted regarding their return/disposal.
+The items below will be confiscated and parents/carers will be contacted.
+These will not be returned under any circumstances.
+This includes if a parent requests that they are returned.